jmschrei/pomegranate/README.md

 Since we have clamped the guest distribution to 'A', it returns just that value.
 The prize distribution is unaffected.
 Since guest is clamped to 'A', it is forced to stay that way.
 Note that the prize distribution is unaffected, but that the monty distribution now puts a 0 probability on him saying A, since he will not open the same door the guest chose.

 In order to reproduce the final result, we need to see what happens when Monty opens a door.
 Lets clamp the Monty distribution to 'B' to indicate he has opened that door.
+Now both guest and monty are observed variables, and prize is the hidden variable.

 ```
 observations = { 'guest' : 'A', 'monty' : 'B' }